- The car's hazard warning flashers indicate locking by flashing and retracting the door mirrors1.

 An illuminated indicator lamp in the lock button for one of the doors indicates that the door in question is locked.
 If any door is unlocked, its lamp will extinguish while the others will continue to illuminate.

-The home safety light and guidance light functions can also be activated when locking and unlocking.
+The home safe lighting and approach light functions can also be activated when locking and unlocking.